Read the style guide for Cancer Research UK's pages on health information and patient information.

 - Use an authoritative but friendly style.

-- Write in the present tense – eg. ‘You lie down on a treatment couch and the nurse puts a drip into your arm’.
+- Write in the present tense – for example ‘You lie down on a treatment couch and the nurse puts a drip into your arm’.

 - We use the same voice across all content but vary our tone for different content types – for example, drug information is very factual but we write more sensitively about coping with side effects, advanced cancer or survival.